nopnop2002/esp-idf-ssd1306/HowToUseOtherDevice/README.md

 - New i2c driver

 We need to run this code on the first i2c device.
-**We need to record bus_handle somewhere.**
-But In different libraries, there is no place to record bus_handle.
 ```
     i2c_master_bus_config_t i2c_mst_config = {
         .clk_source = I2C_CLK_SRC_DEFAULT,